loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

   )
   This just means that $B$ is a stack of unknown size, but we at least know that _on top_ $B$ there are 8 bytes dedicated to a value of type $A$.
+  Without $A$, $B$ could potentially be empty, or it could be huge, but we cannot know from the types alone.
 ]